 - 1. Before lectures, please avoid asking questions while the instructor is in front of the computer loading the day's lectures and trouble-shooting any computer problems.
 Once he completes this set-up, if there is extra time he will give you a "nod" and you may then ask questions. - 2.
-Please do not send email communications to instructors unless it is an emergency.
-We receive sometimes more than 100 emails per day, and we cannot keep up with an excessive amount of student communications.
-This is simply a pragmatic constraint, but a very real one.
-We will not reply to questions that duplicate what is in this syllabus or given during lectures. - 3.
-Please be courteous during lectures, to the instructor, and to your fellow classmates.
+Please do not send numerous or chatty email communications to the instructor unless it is important and timely.
+The instructor receives sometimes more than 100 emails per day, and he cannot keep up with an excessive amount of student communications.
+This is simply a pragmatic constraint, but a very real one. - Please be courteous during lectures, to the instructor, and to your fellow classmates.
 This means do not text or otherwise engage electronic devices for purposes other than taking notes.
 Do not read the newspaper in class or surf websites.